tmpfs/async-validate/README.md

 * `date`: Value must be valid as determined by `moment().isValid()`.

 When the `object` plugin has been loaded the `type` field may be a function in which case the value must be an `instanceof` the function assigned to `type`.

+#### Additional

+When a rule is of the `object` type and `additional` is set to `false` an error is raised if the source object contains any properties not in the schema.

 #### Fields